What is the fate of Hawking evaporation in gravity theories with higher curvature terms?

 Thus, while the question posed in the title remains unanswered, we argue that investigations in this direction would be very valuable.
-Given the absence of BH solutions with $M_{\rm BH}<M_{\rm crit}$, Hawking evaporation in EdGB gravity is bound to either violate the weak cosmic censorship or to produce horizonless remnants.
-Either options are extremely intriguing and deserve further investigation.
+Given the absence of BH solutions with $M_{\rm BH}<M_{\rm crit}$, Hawking evaporation in EdGB gravity is bound to either violate the weak cosmic censorship (implying an inevitable breakdown of the theory and the need of a full quantum gravity completion) or produce (potentially classical) horizonless remnants.
+Both options are extremely intriguing and deserve further investigation.
 In particular, microscopic horizonless remnants evade all the constraints on light BHs~\cite{Carr:2020gox} arising from Hawking evaporation and could form the entirety of the dark matter.
 Furthermore, the expectation that primordial BHs formed in the early universe with masses below $M_{\rm BH}\sim 10^{15}\,{\rm g}$ should be completely evaporated by the present epoch and cannot therefore contribute to the dark matter is based on the assumption that GR is valid all the way down to full evaporation, way beyond the curvature scales where the theory has been tested.
 In the final stage of the evaporation, the ultraviolet terms explored here become dominant.
 Our setup might provide a concrete first-principle model to establish whether the information allegedly lost~\cite{Hawking:1975vcx,Mathur:2009hf,Polchinski:2016hrw} at the end of the evaporation can be stored in stable remnants~\cite{Chen:2014jwq}.

 Finally, notice that the EdGB length scale $\sqrt{\lambda}$ might be much larger than the Planck length.
-Therefore, at variance with GR, the puzzle of Hawking evaporation in this theory should be resolvable without invoking full-fledged quantum-gravity effects.
+Therefore, at variance with GR, the puzzle of Hawking evaporation in this theory might be resolvable without invoking full-fledged quantum-gravity effects.
 In this context, an important point that we intend to explore in the future is the impact of higher-order terms in the action, which are natural in the ultraviolet regime, on the nonperturbative effects and solutions discussed here and in~\cite{companion}.